synel/syndll2/README.md

 Syndll2 is a reliable, high-performance, thread-safe implementation of the Synel Communications Protocol.
 It is used primarily for communicating with Synel time and attendance terminals, such as the SY700 series.

-It currently requires .Net 4.0 or 4.5, and can be used synchronously or asynchronously, using .Net 4.5 async/await patterns.
+This library supports .Net 4.0 and higher.
+However, if you are using .Net 4.5, you can optionally take advantage of asynchronous methods, using async/await patterns.

 #### A note on thread safety
  - A connection should be created, used, and disposed in the same thread.
 It is best to do this with a `using` block.